 One of the major causes of crashes on Vermont roads is excessive speed, including driving too fast for road and weather conditions.
-In 2018, 22 of Vermont's 69 fatal crashes (32%) were found to be speed related.
+In 2019, 14 of Vermont's 44 fatal crashes (32%) were found to be speed related.
 Vermont law requires drivers to drive at a reasonable and prudent rate of speed for roadway conditions, in addition to adhering to the posted speed limit.
 In Vermont, dangers associated with driving over the speed limit are compounded by winter driving and roadway conditions.
-In 2018, Vermont law enforcement agencies collectively issued 84,755 traffic tickets, representing an decrease of nearly 9% from the previous year.
-Of those tickets, nearly 51% (43,050) were issued for speeding violations.
+In 2019, Vermont law enforcement agencies collectively issued 86,316 traffic tickets, representing a decrease of nearly 2% from the previous year.
+Of those tickets, nearly 51% (44,343) were issued for speeding violations.

 Since 2009, when Vermont first began regulating the use of portable/handheld electronic devices while driving, the number of tickets issued by law enforcement for these violations has increased.
-The increase was slow for the first several years but became more significant in 2015 and 2016.
-In 2018, Vermont law enforcement officers issued a total of 4,061 tickets for these violations, representing nearly 5% of all tickets issued.
+In 2019, Vermont law enforcement officers issued a total of 4,228 citations for these violations, representing nearly 5% of all tickets issued.

-Reducing crashes that are the result of excessive speed, aggressive driving, and distracted driving is a priority for the Vermont State Highway Safety Office.
+Reducing crashes that are the result of excessive speed, aggressive driving, and distracted driving is a priority for the Vermont SHSO.